CMPS-6100/lab-07-template/lab-07.md

 Don't worry, this will be easy.

-`ssh` is both a program to remotely login to a server and an automatic authentication protocal.
+`ssh` is both a program to remotely login to a server and an automatic authentication protocol.
 We will set up ssh authentication so that you can easily and securely connect to github from the server

 1. ssh into the server